Top 15 Venture Capital Firms for Information Technology Startups

 Key Takeaways

-Venture capital firms like Silversmith Capital Partners, Underscore VC, Ballistic Ventures, and Shield Capital are notable backers of companies in this industry.
+Leading venture firms like Silversmith Capital Partners, Underscore VC, Ballistic Ventures, and Shield Capital are actively investing in information technology companies.

-If you're a founder who is raising or has just closed a round, Rho helps you manage your capital with fast business banking, corporate cards, and bill pay.
+Once you've secured funding, Rho helps you manage and deploy your capital with fast business banking, corporate cards, and bill pay.

 Which VC Firms in Information Technology Are Right for Your Stage?